 This card shows the combined average of all category scores (given or received) for each agent, taking into account the time period selected in the filter.

 To understand the underlying values, keep in mind that even though you know the number of reviews, the number of individual ratings per category may be different.
 This is usually the case if you allow for n/a (skipping a category) in your rating practice.

 The average for each category is always calculated based on the number of ratings given for the specific category.
 Since this card shows combined average of individual category scores, then category weights and critical status are not taken into account.

-Formula 9: Daily Average for a category group
+Formula 1: Average score for a specific category

-Formula 10: Average score for this category group
+Formula 3: Average score for this individual agent

 This Google Sheet includes example calculations.
 Click into the cells to see the exact formula.